WINDY-WINDWARD/LogSeq_notes/pages/Java.md

 - # JSP UNIT 5
 	- ## Advantages of JSP
-		- for JSP Page, WEB.xml file need not be configured -
+		- for JSP Page, WEB.xml file need not be configured
+		- presenting the data is very fast
+		- modifications in jsp are directly reflected
+		-
+	-